qian-lucy-wu/ML-Assignment-2/README.md

 Answer the following questions:

-1. [20 pts] Using the sales.csv Download sales.csv, write code to show effects of interactions, if any, on the linear regression model to predict the total_sales for a new area using given sales from three areas.
+1. [20 pts] Using the sales.csv, write code to show effects of interactions, if any, on the linear regression model to predict the total_sales for a new area using given sales from three areas.

-2. [25 pts] Develop a full Logistic Regression Model using customer.csv Download customer.csvto predict whether the customer will purchase the product.
+2. [25 pts] Develop a full Logistic Regression Model using customer.csv to predict whether the customer will purchase the product.
 Also train trimmed logistic regression models (Trimmed over features in the data).
 Compute the "in-sample R2" (pseudo) for the models you train and compare the models based on this metric.

 3. [10 pts] For the Logistic Regression models trained above, pick the best model wrt to the in-sample R2 and give your interpretation of the model’s coefficients (For example, what effect does a positive or negative coefficient have on the model and so on).